DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 see [Folder Setup](#folder-setup) for related details on initial setup of the framework.
-The other items/artifacts described in [Content](#content) are optional (i.e., not needed for operation of the framework as such), but it is highly recommended to look at these items the moment you want to pursue your on follow-up research for defenses.
+The other items/artifacts described in [Content](#content) are optional (i.e., not needed for operation of the framework as such), but it is highly recommended to look at these items the moment you want to pursue your own follow-up research for defenses.

 ## Alternative Access